 - Confirmation of the W-2 form

-- An extension support letter signed by the employer with an explanation of the conditions of employment and the reason for the employee’s extended stay in the United States.
+- An L-1 blanket visa extension support letter signed by the employer explaining the conditions of employment and the reason for the employee’s extended stay in the United States.

 Guidelines for Transferring Employees Under L-1 Blanket Petition

 Employers are allowed to transfer employees from one of their organizations with L-1 blanket approval to another that also has received approval provided the employee will be performing the same job duties.
-In the event that the job duties will be different from the former workplace, the employer will need to request a fresh approval from the USCIS by completing a new I-129S on behalf of the employee.
+However, if the job duties are different from the former workplace, the employer will need to request a new approval from the USCIS by completing a new I-129S.

-Your L-1 visa, either as an individual petition or blanket petition, may be denied for a number of reasons.
-Some of the top reasons for denials include:
+USCIS may reject your L-1 visa for several reasons, either as an individual petition or blanket petition.
+Some of the top reasons for L-1 blanket visa rejections include: